Long-term international migration, provisional: year ending June 2025

 An asylum applicant (also referred to as "asylum seeker") is someone who makes a claim to be recognised as a refugee under the Refugee Convention.

-An asylum-related return is one where there has been an asylum claim at some stage prior to the return.
+An asylum-related return is one where there has been an asylum claim at some stage before the return.
 For more information on this, see the User Guide to Home Office Immigration Statistics.

 British national